0xymg/blve_vscode_theme/README.md

 ## Installation

-1. Download or clone this repository.
-2. Open the Extensions sidebar in VS Code.
+1. Open the Extensions sidebar in VS Code.
-3. Select "Install from VSIX" and choose the downloaded file.
+2. Search for Blve Theme
-4. Activate the Blve theme from the theme menu.
+3. Install and activate the Blve theme from the theme menu.

 ## Screenshots